ricardo-roguez/ricardo-schematics/README.md

 ##### Json Rules:

-1.- The json must be in the same model folder where we want to place our new entity
+1.- The json must be in the same model folder where we want to place our new model

-2.- The json name must be the dasherize name of our new entity.
+2.- The json name must be the dasherize name of our new model.

 json example: